 You should contact your insurance company for additional information about the coverage for in-home care from a caregiver.

-Generally, Medicare doesn’t cover long-term care, but some exceptions are the same as the exceptions for in-home caregivers.
+Generally, Medicare doesn’t cover long-term care, but some exceptions are the same as those for in-home caregivers.

 How much does Medicare cover home health care?